openmhealth/sample-data-generator/README.md

 You may want to suppress the generation of measures that occur at night, typically when modelling self-reported data.
-The generator has a *suppress-night-time-measures* key that skips data points whose effective time frames fall between 11pm and 5am.
+The generator has a *suppress-night-time-measures* key that skips data points whose effective time frames falls between 11pm and 5am.
 Our example configuration would look like

 ```yaml
 measure-generation-requests: